Andresmup/github-foundations/07_GITHUB_PROFILE/Readme.md

  - Arctic Code Vault Contributor: Contributed code to a repository in the 2020 GitHub Archive Program.
 Now unable to earn.

 > [!TIP]
-> Some Achievements not only have the base version, but also tiers.
+> Some achievements not only have the base version, but also tiers.
 For example by earning more stars in a repo (16, 128, 512, 4096)

+### Pinning items

+You can pin gists and repositories to your profile so other people can quickly see your best work.

+You can pin a public repository if you own the repository or you've made contributions to the repository within the last year.
+Commits to forks don't count as contributions, so you can't pin a fork that you don't own.

+You can pin any public gist you own.

+Pinned items include important information about the item, like the number of stars a repository has received or the first few lines of a gist.
+Once you pin items to your profile, the "Pinned" section replaces the "Popular repositories" section on your profile.
+You can reorder the items in the "Pinned" section.

+> [!NOTE]
+> You can select up to six repositories and gists, combined.

 ## CONTRIBUTIONS